ezsystems/ezplatform/doc/docker/README.md

 ### Production / Demo "image" use

+Using this approach, everything will run in containers and volumes.
+This means that if you for instance upload a image using the eZ Platform backend, that image will land in a volume, not somewhere below web/var/ in your project directory.

 From root of your projects clone of this distribution, [setup composer auth.json](#composer) and execute the following:
 ```sh
 export COMPOSE_FILE=doc/docker/base-prod.yml